 Even in such cases, kidney stones may or may not be the source of the abdominal pain.
 If they do not cause symptoms or complications, kidneys stones may be left untreated until one of three things happen: 1) they become symptomatic, 2) they become too large to pass naturally (greater than 5-10 mm) or 3) they are growing quickly.

 Kidney stones only cause symptoms when they pass from the kidney(s) to the ureter(s) or bladder.
 The blockage of urine flow causes swelling of the kidney, and this is what causes pain.

-Through our Kidney Stone Program, pediatric urologists at Riley at IU Health treat kidney stones, working in tandem with pediatric nephrologists (kidney doctors) to help families make lifestyle and dietary changes that can prevent stones.
+Through our Kidney Stone Program, our pediatric urologists treat kidney stones, working together with pediatric nephrologists (kidney doctors) to help families make lifestyle and dietary changes that can prevent stones.
 Consuming more water, fewer processed foods, less sugar and getting more exercise are just a few of the changes we encourage at-risk families to make.
 Preventive care is especially important for children who are more likely to form stones.
 We use a variety of tests to assess kidney stones, including:

 If kidney stones are small enough, the preference is to help children pass them with assistance from pain medicine.
 There is some evidence that medications called alpha blockers may promote safe passage of kidney stones in children by relaxing the lower (distal) ureter(s).
 Pediatric urologists also encourage patients to increase fluids, which can quicken the process.

 When a kidney stone reaches a certain size, drainage of urine may be blocked.
 The larger the stone grows, the greater the chance of symptoms and health consequences, such as impaired kidney function.
 The kidneys are important to good health because they remove waste in our blood and regulate the body’s fluids.